TreeTop Walk - credit: BareKiwi

 HOKITIKA GORGE — ZOOM IN ON NATURE

 Back towards the coast and Hokitika, the West Coast Treetop Walk offers a different kind of walk in the woods — an elevated close up on forest life that climbs right into a virgin forest canopy.
 Rising to an impressive 47 m above Lake Mahinapua, the suspended walkway is a surprisingly accessible experience suitable for wheelchairs and strollers, offering sensational vistas of the lake, forest and Southern Alps.
-There's also a new zipline.
+There's also a new dual zipline.

 Travel Tips: